Erasmus+ Office – Macroarea of Engineering

 A number of credits ranging from a minimum of 15 to 40 credits can be convenient for a semester.

 It should be noted that the call provides for a minimum of 12 credits for the granting of the Erasmus scholarship.
-In the event that these credits are not achieved, there will be a reduction proportional to the missing credits.
+If these credits are not achieved, there will be a reduction proportional to the missing credits.

-- To receive the Erasmus scholarship, the student has to obtain at least 24 credits per one year or at least12 credits per semester, or at least 6 credits per trimester, or at least 2 credits per one month.
+- To receive the Erasmus scholarship, the student has to obtain at least 24 credits per year or at least 12 credits per semester, or at least 6 credits per trimester, or at least 2 credits per month.